Keeping lists and staying motivated

 Indiana Jones myself around Cambodia

 Jungles and temple ruins!
 Of course I want to visit the famous Angkor Wat.
 And there are many other ruins around Cambodia to spend a few weeks discovering as an amateur archaeologist.
-This will be the next big dream ticked off my list, I plan to go to Cambodia in July this year!
+(EDIT: Since writing this post I have completed my trip to Cambodia!)

 Wildlife safari in Sri Lanka

 My friend works as a guide for Leopard Trails and shares the most incredible stories.
 His photos inspire me to go to Sri Lanka; it seems like an amazing place to see leopards and tigers, and walk around the green hills of Ella.

 See Draco volans in SE Asia